-Venous Hypertension: As the name implies, is the involvement of the venous system with raised pressures which has two leading players: Obstruction and Chronic Venous Insufficiency (CVI).
+As the name implies, is the involvement of the venous system with raised pressures which has two leading players: Obstruction and Chronic Venous Insufficiency (CVI).
 CVI is one of the most common causes of swollen legs.
-Heart Failure as one of the leading causes of swollen legs, can be classified here, as the main end pathophysiology causing edema is Venous Hypertension (increased pressure in the venous system).
-Apart from physical exam and history taking, the diagnosis of Heart Failure also requires an Echocardiogram (Heart Echo).
+As one of the leading causes of swollen legs, heart failure can be classified here as the main end pathophysiology causing edema is Venous Hypertension (increased pressure in the venous system).
+Apart from a physical exam and history taking, the diagnosis of Heart Failure also requires an Echocardiogram (Heart Echo).

 In the following video, I have expanded on Venous Hypertension with some interesting cases to help with early diagnosis and management.
 In future videos, I will talk about other causes of swollen legs.